k1e1n04/GoSMM/README.md

 - `User`: Username for the database.
 - `Password`: Password for the database.
 - `DBName`: The name of the database.
-- `MigrationsDir`: Directory where your SQL migration files are stored.

 ### Performing Migrations
 To perform migrations, use the Migrate function: